 Some would even call it under-designed.
 However, it has proven highly successful in the 60 countries where H&M has opened shops, putting the logo on shopping bags at scale.
 This translates to free, mobile advertising care of an effective monogram logo.

-While the recently unveiled PS5 logo has been ridiculed for its lack of innovation, let’s not overlook the very clever design work that went into the original PlayStation monogram.
+While the more recent PS5 logo has been ridiculed for its lack of innovation, let’s not overlook the very clever design work that went into the original PlayStation monogram.
 Launched in 1994, the gaming console’s logo was designed by Manabu Sakamoto.
 With the 'S' lying down as though it is a shadow of the upright 'P', which stands at an angle, the overall design embodies the original product’s key selling point – its 3D graphics capability.
 The red, yellow, green and blue express the vibrancy of the product and its games, though it works beautifully in mono as well.

 The VW monogram has been a part of the Volkswagen identity since the company was founded in Germany, under the Nazis, in 1937.
 Indeed, early iterations don’t just look mechanical, they look positively militaristic.
 After the War, the monogram, stacking a 'V' within the upper half of a 'W' and capturing the form in a circle, has been modernised in line with automobile technology on average every six years.